 Shawn DeRosa, attorney and owner of DeRosa Aquatic Consulting, also recommends training employees about how to respond to questions concerning use of locker room or changing facilities.
 This training should also include role play scenarios to “give staff, including managers, the opportunity to practice in their own words, responding to patron concerns consistent with facility policies,” he says.

 DeRosa acknowledges that a good rule of thumb to avoid attracting negative attention, from either inclusive or exclusionary policies toward transgender people, is to treat patrons with respect and dignity.
-And in order to generate a more 360-degree view of the issues concerning your aquatics facility, he recommends obtaining insight from transgender employees or customers by inviting them to participate in a facility review process. “[This] allows for the open communication of ideas among all parties,” said DeRosa. “[Transgender people] may offer a perspective formed in part by their own personal experiences that other persons involved in the project may not bring to the table.”
+And in order to generate a more 360-degree view of the issues concerning your aquatics facility, he recommends obtaining insight from transgender employees or customers by inviting them to participate in a facility review process. “[This] allows for the open communication of ideas among all parties,” says DeRosa. “[Transgender people] may offer a perspective formed in part by their own personal experiences that other persons involved in the project may not bring to the table.”
 This sort of collaborative effort puts facility managers in the best position to provide safe and inclusive facilities for all customers and employees, he says.